 Peter Andre wife and kids: Who is Emily MacDonagh and his kids as Katie Price reveals living arrangements

+Peter Andre wife and kids: At home with Emily MacDonagh and their two children

-Peter Andre and wife, Emily MacDonagh on how they met, their adorable kids and Katie Price’s co-parenting their children.
+How Peter Andre and wife Emily MacDonagh met, their adorable kids, and his relationship with Katie Price.

-Peter Andre tied the knot with wife Emily MacDonagh back in 2018, and they both now share two cute kids together.
-Here’s everything you need to know about the loved-up couple as well as Katie Price and Peter’s childre.
+Peter Andre tied the knot with wife Emily MacDonagh back in 2015, after meeting through her dad.

+Here’s everything you need to know about the loved-up couple and their family, including how they are currently looking after Peter’s children with Katie Price.

 Who is Peter’s wife Emily?